 Compassion Mind Training has shown that it increases emotional regulation, well-being, resilience, positive relationships, healthy lifestyle and a sense of meaning in the world.
 Compassion-Focused Therapy which has also been called Compassionate Mind Training has been used for clinical individual as well as group programs.

-We will present a variety of approaches and tools to promote a sense of safeness, warmth, contentment and courage to increase the regulation of emotions in the client as well as for the therapists.
-All through the program we encourage a personal practice as well as a professional practice in Compassion-Focused Therapy.
+We will present a variety of approaches and tools to promote a sense of safeness, warmth, contentment and courage to increase the regulation of emotions in the clients as well as for the therapists.
+All through the course we encourage a personal practice as well as a professional practice in Compassion-Focused Therapy.
 In each session, we will present guided meditations/visualisations for you to experience and self-reflecting exercises that you can use for yourself and also offer your clients.

 Session 1: Compassion in Therapy